polymage-labs/mlirx/g3doc/HighPerfCodeGen.md

 sub-region of the underlying buffer.
 All memrefs in the above snippet have the default identity layout map (d0, d1) -> (d0, d1), which corresponds to a row major layout in memory.
-2088 x 2048 is the shape of memref where each of its element is an f64 (double).
-There is other information such as an affine layout map (a mapping for its logical coordinate space to physical memory) that is elided when these are an identity map (the default).
+2088 x 2048 is the shape of memref where each of its elements is an f64 (double).
+There is other information such as an affine layout map (a mapping for its logical coordinate space to physical memory) that is elided when these are identity maps (the default).
 We will look at an example of this a little [later](#a-quick-detour-into-affine-map-layouts).
 The only way to access the elements of a memref is through load and store operations.